onsider the prostate.

 Indeed, prostate cancer is the most common cancer in men.
 The American Cancer Society (ACS) estimates there will be about 164,690 new cases of it this year, and almost 30,000 deaths from it.

-And yet there’s still a lot of debate about the best ways to screen for and treat the disease, which is why, for Prostate Cancer Awareness Month, we tapped top experts to decode the latest thinking on preventing, detecting and treating prostate cancer.
+And yet there’s still a lot of debate about the best ways to screen for and treat the disease, which is why, for National Cancer Prevention Month, we tapped top experts to decode the latest thinking on preventing, detecting and treating prostate cancer.

 The current standard test to screen for prostate cancer is a blood test that measures prostate-specific antigen (PSA), a protein made by the prostate.
 Elevated protein levels could be a sign that you either have an enlarged prostate, or you could have prostate cancer.